-- Location of the life jackets and how to wear them. - Location and operation of any other emergency flotation equipment, such as a life raft or throwable devices. - Speedy operation of the forward emergency egress deck hatch. - How to summon help quickly by use of the hailing/emergency channels for the onboard radios - When and how flares or daylight visual distress signals are used. - Use of dye markers. - Use of an Emergency Position Indication Radio Beacon (EPIRB). - Location of an abandon ship bag and the proper use of each item contained in the bag (The abandon ship bag or container must be one that will float if it is accidentally dropped overboard or must be carried while swimming).
+- Location of the life jackets and how to wear them. - Location and operation of any other emergency flotation equipment, such as a life raft or throwable devices. - Speedy operation of the forward emergency egress deck hatch. - How to summon help quickly by use of the hailing/emergency channels for the onboard radios. - When and how flares or daylight visual distress signals are used. - Use of dye markers. - Use of an Emergency Position Indication Radio Beacon (EPIRB). - Location of an abandon ship bag and the proper use of each item contained in the bag (The abandon ship bag or container must be one that will float if it is accidentally dropped overboard or must be carried while swimming).

 BURN HAZARD: Swim against the current or wind when you leave the yacht.
-Leaking fuel will float with the current and may ignite.
-When clear of danger, account for all who were onboard, and help those in need.
+The fuel leaks will float with the current and may ignite.
+When out of danger, verify the presence of all those who were onboard, and help those in need.

-- Use distress signal. - Keep everyone together to make rescue easier.
+- Use the distress signal. - Keep all together to make the rescue easier.

-12.7 FIREFIGHTING
+12.7 FIRE EXTINGUISHING

-12.7.1 Disconnecting electrical power
+12.7.1 Disconnect the electrical power